Signs of burnout at work and how to deal with it

-Stress has always been an issue, but the world of work is facing down an all-out burnout crisis.
+Stress has always been an issue, but the world of work is facing an all-out burnout crisis.

 Unless you truly adore your job, the odds are good that you’ve felt worn out, or even experienced true burnout at work.
 It’s a fact of life.
 However, the problems come in when you or your employees hit a crisis point.
 What is the crisis stage of burnout, what causes it, and how can you protect your employees from it?